Twelephone’s network provides peer-to-peer dial tone signaling for the Web.

-The server at the top is how the two users find each other.
-Both are somehow connected to that server, which is left out of the scope of WebRTC.
+The Twelephone servers (at the top of the diagram) is what allows two users (peers) to find each other.
+Both are somehow connected to that server (WiFi, Cellular, etc).
 It can be two people registered to a social network, a doctor and a patient logging into a scheduled visitation, a person browsing a website and trying to “call” the site’s owner, etc. The options here are endless.

 Part of what needs to be done involves attempting to go through firewalls and NAT devices.
 This is done using a protocol called ICE, which collects, exchanges, and then attempts to connect a session using ICE candidates.
 ICE candidates are pairs of potential addresses that can get the devices to connect to each other either 1) directly by using a private or a public IP address obtained via a STUN server or 2) indirectly through TURN servers.